 * Click here for rating key

-AltaMare Restaurant Review: Upon moving longtime AltaMar from its former cramped quarters (which seemed deliberately designed to keep the place an insiders' secret) to a more expansive space just slightly east on Lincoln Road, owner Claudio Giordano also changed the eatery's moniker just slightly, to AltaMare.
-Initially, the added "e" may have seemed silly, but current executive chef Simon Stojanovic, an alum of Michael’s Genuine Food & Drink, has altered the formerly fairly traditional Italian-Mediterranean seafood-oriented menu enough that the place really does seem like a new restaurant.
-Fresh fish always was, and still is, the main focus here, but there's much more of a spotlight on locally-sourced seasonal produce, and the menu is now dominated by simple yet sophisticated contemporary fare that allows all ingredients to shine---like a pan-seared poulet rouge chicken breast with natural jus and sautéed Swank Farms chard, or a subtle carpaccio of local sheephead with shaved Buddha's hand (a multi-fingered citrus fruit) and fresh hearts of palm.
-If you notice a strong similarity to the fare at Michael's Genuine Food & Drink, it's not surprising; Stojanovic put in kitchen time there, and incorporates numerous influences from Michael Schwartz into his own style.
-The wine list runs the gamut globally, as well as in price, with both well-known and boutique selections, and an extensive selection by the glass.
+AltaMare Restaurant Review: Upon moving longtime AltaMar from its former cramped quarters to a more expansive space next door done in aqua and white, owner Claudio Giordano also changed the eatery's moniker to Altamare, meaning “high seas” in Italian.
+Executive chef Simon Stojanovic, an alum of Michael’s Genuine Food & Drink, has altered the menu enough that the place really does seem like a new restaurant.
+Fresh fish always was, and still is, the main focus, but there's much more of a spotlight on locally-sourced seasonal produce, and the menu is now dominated by simple yet sophisticated fare that allows all ingredients to shine.
+Consider wahoo crudo with preserved Buddha hand citrus, pan-seared diver scallops with cauliflower purée, and a terracotta seafood pot brimming with roasted tomato broth.
+For turf, there’s short rib lasagna, bison carpaccio and pork loin wrapped in cured pork fat.
+The wine list runs the gamut globally, as well as in price, with both well-known and boutique selections, and an extensive array by the glass.